How to Create a Course Introduction That Hooks Learners from the Start

 Using Storytelling to Humanize Your Teaching Style

 One of the most powerful ways to connect with learners is through storytelling.
 Your personal story—why you’re teaching this course, what challenges you’ve overcome, and how you’ve helped others—transforms you from a faceless instructor into a relatable guide.
 This builds authenticity and credibility.
+For example:

 “Ten years ago, I struggled to speak in meetings.
 Today, I train executives in public speaking.
 In this course, I’ll show you exactly what made that transformation possible.”